 Civilians will bear the brunt of this escalation.
-Tens of thousands of families have already been displaced, and the situation on the ground is evolving each day.
+Nearly 1.3 million people across Lebanon, including over 390,000 children have been displaced, and the situation on the ground is evolving each day.

 Here’s what you need to know about Lebanon—and how you can help.